tapquo/Lungo.js/README.md

 ```
 string:     The icon, null for no icon.
 string:     Notification's title.
-number:     The time to show the notification, 0 for unlimited.
+number:     Seconds to show the notification, 0 for unlimited.
 function:   A function to execute when hiding the notification.
 ```
 If you call to the show function without parameters it will show a loading screen